TIBCOSoftware/snappydata/docs/quickstart/getting_started_with_docker_image.md

 <a id="getting-started-with-docker-image"></a>
-# Getting Started with Docker Image
+# Building a Docker Image with SnappyData Binaries

 The following instructions outline how to build a Docker image if you have the binaries of SnappyData.</br>